MarkDBlackwell/temperament-math/README.md

 along with the number of sharps or flats in that key signature.
 Thomas Young's first temperament is like this.

-Unlike Young's, however,
-here the sharped key signatures' tonic major thirds are closer to just, than those of the corresponding flatted key signatures.
+Unlike Young's, however, here, the sharped key signatures' tonic major thirds are closer to just, than those of the corresponding (one sharp, one flat, etc.) flatted key signatures.
 This increases variety.
 (In Young's, they are the same.)

-Unlike Young's,
+Unlike Young's, here,
-here the sharp keys are favored over the flat keys.
+the sharp keys are favored over the flat keys.
 (In other words, their tonic major thirds are closer to just.)
 This improves the sound of
 (major) dominant chords in commonly-used minor keys.